 Sponsorship on social

 If a brand pays an influencer but doesn’t have any ‘control’ over the content, this can be labelled as a sponsorship or partnership rather than an ad.
 In the guidance document, the ASA compares this to a company sponsoring a TV show.
 The company has no input on the content of the show and is only expected to finance the programme.

 Sponsorship isn’t covered by the UK Code of Non-broadcast Advertising and Direct & Promotional Marketing (the CAP code) so the ASA is unable to address any complaints made about these posts.
 Some may say that this is a loophole in the system that many brands are exploiting to make posts appear impartial due to not having to include hashtags such as #Ad in the caption.

 Although they’re not technically ads, influencers are still expected to let their audience know that they’ve been paid in some form for a sponsored post to comply with legislations enforced by the Competition and Markets Authority (CMA).
 Again, depending on the nature of the deal, this can be conveyed by using #sponsored or by the influencer publicly thanking a brand for the gift.
 Instagram now also offers influencers with business accounts the option to display labels such as “paid partnership” in the location tab of their posts.

 Is this making a difference?

 Are all influencers following these guidelines?
 Absolutely not.
-I follow countless influencers on Instagram that include unique promotional hashtags in their captions, indicating that the brand is providing payment and has editorial control, without the #Ad hashtag. #Ad does appear on my newsfeed lots more than it used to though, showing that things are starting to change.
+I follow countless influencers on Instagram that include unique promotional hashtags in their captions, indicating that the brand is providing payment and has editorial control, without using AD or the #AD hashtag. #Ad does appear on my newsfeed lots more than it used to though, showing that things are starting to change.

 Influencer marketing is facing a time of change.
 Will stricter rules and laws make or break influencers in the long run?
 Who knows, but I don’t think they’ll be going anywhere anytime soon.